Tyler Stephenson Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- Irvin (1-4) takes the mound for the Nationals in his 11th start of the season.
-He's put together a 4.91 ERA in 47 2/3 innings pitched, with 37 strikeouts.
+- Nationals pitchers combine to give up 114 total home runs at a rate of 1.4 per game (to rank 25th in the league).

-- In his last time out on Wednesday, the righty tossed 5 2/3 innings against the Seattle Mariners, giving up three earned runs while surrendering five hits.
+- Corbin makes the start for the Nationals, his 18th of the season.
+He is 5-9 with a 4.93 ERA and 66 strikeouts in 96 2/3 innings pitched.

-- The 26-year-old has amassed a 4.91 ERA and 7 strikeouts per nine innings across 10 games this season, while allowing a batting average of .257 to his opponents.
+- The lefty's most recent time out came on Wednesday against the Seattle Mariners, when he tossed seven scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.